kolenaIO/kolena/docs/metrics/recall.md

 Recall, also known as **true positive rate** (TPR) and **sensitivity**, measures the proportion of all positive ground truths that a model correctly predicts, ranging from 0 to 1 (where 1 is best).

-As shown in this diagram, recall is the fraction all positive ground truths that are correctly predicted:
+As shown in this diagram, recall is the fraction of all positive ground truths that are correctly predicted:

 $$\text{Recall} = \frac{\text{TP}}{\text{TP} + \text{FN}}$$